XenuCode/LOD2/Documentation/README.md

 ---
 ## How to play

-{insert name} is a procedurally generated flight simulator meant for taking a cup of tea and relaxing while playing it.
+Da Plane is a procedurally generated flight simulator meant for taking a cup of tea and relaxing while playing it.
 As such you can enjoy a peaceful voyage through the skies with nice views and dynamically changing lighting conditions.
 ---